 I am a pediatric gastroenterologist at GI Care for Kids (previously called CCDHC) in Atlanta, Georgia.
 The goal of my blog is to share some of my reading in my field more broadly.
 In addition, I wanted to provide my voice to a wide range of topics that often have inaccurate or incomplete information.

-Before starting this blog, I would tear out articles from journals and/or keep notes in a palm pilot.
+Before starting this blog in 2011, I would tear out articles from journals and/or keep notes in a palm pilot.
 This blog helps provide an updated source of information that is easy to access and search, along with links to useful multimedia sources.

 I was born and raised in Chattanooga.
 After graduating from the University of Virginia, I attended Baylor College of Medicine.
 I completed residency and fellowship training at the University of Cincinnati at the Children’s Hospital Medical Center.
 I received funding from the National Institutes of Health for molecular biology research of the gastrointestinal tract.
 I have authored numerous publications/presentations including original research, case reports, review articles, and textbook chapters on various pediatric gastrointestinal problems.

-Currently, I am the section chief for pediatric gastroenterology at Children’s Healthcare of Atlanta at Scottish Rite and head of the section of nutrition for the Georgia Chapter of the American Academy of Pediatrics. in addition, I am an adjunct Associate Clinical Professor of Pediatrics at Emory University School of Medicine.
+Currently, I am the chair of the section of nutrition for the Georgia Chapter of the American Academy of Pediatrics. in addition, I am an adjunct Associate Clinical Professor of Pediatrics at Emory University School of Medicine.
 Other society memberships have included the American Academy of Pediatrics, the Food Allergy Network, the American Gastroenterology Association, the American Association for the Study of Liver Diseases, and the Crohn’s and Colitis Foundation.